Updated September 28, 2020.

 In addition, if you have questions about a scheduled interview or interview conflict, click the "Send a message" button in WaterlooWorks and select "Interviews" as the category.
 This will direct your message to one of our interview coordinators who can help answer your questions.

-Given Waterloo’s current stance around international travel and GAC’s listing of all countries as high risk, we are required to follow that direction and cannot currently approve work terms outside of Canada for credit for the Fall 2020 term.
+Given Waterloo’s current stance around international travel and GAC’s listing of all countries as high risk, we are required to follow that direction and cannot currently approve work terms that require students to actively travel to locations outside of Canada for the Fall 2020 work term.

 Since we cannot confidently predict when this will change, students are advised to prioritize jobs that can be completed from Canada.
 Fall 2020 work terms with employers based outside of Canada, including an Arrange Own Job (AOJ), can still be approved for co-op credit if employers can relocate you to their Canadian office or allow you to legally work remotely from within Canada.